 When GDP growth slows or contracts, governments can incur higher budget deficits, often implementing austerity measures—cutting spending and raising taxes—to offset the difference.
 These reforms can severely impact the poor and working class causing job losses and all the inequities that come with loss of livelihood.
 [1]

 Slider Settings

+Economic growth